This guest piece was written by Heidi Olson, RN, MSN, CPN, SANE-P, an expert witness and child victim advocate. 4-minute read.

 The power of honest, open, and ongoing conversations

-While this topic is difficult to digest, the reality is that we as adults have the ability to protect kids before it gets to this point of sexual violence.
+While this topic is difficult to digest, the reality is that we, as adults, can protect kids before it gets to this point of sexual violence.

 That means talking to kids about what to do when they see pornography, having protective measures on their phones and screens, and frequently having conversations about bodies, consent, relationships, and boundaries.

-The unfortunate reality is that most parents think it’s not time to have “that conversation” with their child.
-Meanwhile their kids are seeing violent pornography, and do not have the tools or skillset to navigate what they are witnessing.
+Unfortunately, most parents think it’s not time to have “that conversation” with their child.
+Meanwhile, their kids are seeing violent pornography and do not have the tools or skillset to navigate what they are witnessing.

 Having open, honest, and ongoing conversations protects and empowers kids from grooming, assaults, and toxic messages about sex from the porn industry.